 GeneCards Summary for IL4R Gene

 IL4R (Interleukin 4 Receptor) is a Protein Coding gene.
-Diseases associated with IL4R include atopy and rhinitis.
+Diseases associated with IL4R include atopy and sinusitis.
 Among its related pathways are PI3K-Akt signaling pathway and Akt Signaling.
 GO annotations related to this gene include receptor signaling protein activity and interleukin-4 receptor activity.

 UniProtKB/Swiss-Prot for IL4R Gene

 Receptor for both interleukin 4 and interleukin 13.
 Couples to the JAK1/2/3-STAT6 pathway.
 The IL4 response is involved in promoting Th2 differentiation.
 The IL4/IL13 responses are involved in regulating IgE production and, chemokine and mucus production at sites of allergic inflammation.
 In certain cell types, can signal through activation of insulin receptor substrates, IRS1/IRS2.